SEN-RAD/travel/README.md

 # Travel

 This is a simple project using React and API requests. **Travel** helps travelers prepare for a trip.
-The user types in the name of a city and gthe app returns useful information about the destination + a cheap flight ticket offer.
+The user types in the name of a city and the app returns useful information about the destination + a cheap flight ticket offer.

 **Travel** is simple and limited in the amount of information that requests and displays.
 However, these basic funcionalities may be used at a professional level and the possibilities are great.